2013 Hattiesburg tornado

-On Sunday, February 10, 2013, a large EF4 multiple-vortex wedge tornado devastated the cities of West Hattiesburg, Hattiesburg, and Petal, Mississippi.
+In the afternoon hours of February 10, 2013, a large multiple-vortex tornado devastated the cities of West Hattiesburg, Hattiesburg, and Petal, Mississippi.
 The tornado was one of eight that touched down in southern Mississippi and southwestern Alabama that day.
 It reached a maximum path width of 0.75 mi in its path through the Hattiesburg area and reached estimated maximum sustained winds of 170 mph in Oak Grove neighborhood of West Hattiesburg.
 It destroyed many structures and impacted University of Southern Mississippi and two high schools (Oak Grove High School and Hattiesburg High School).
 Mississippi was declared a federal disaster area by President Barack Obama, and a state of emergency was issued by Mississippi Governor Phil Bryant.

 Meteorological synopsis

 The Storm Prediction Center (SPC) had stated as early as February 8 that a few supercells would possibly develop on the 10th and could produce large hail, damaging winds, and a few tornadoes.
 When the thunderstorm outlook was issued for the 10th, the SPC stated that only a marginal chance for severe thunderstorms existed and that only a few storms would develop.
 Most of the severe weather activity was expected to develop along the cold front in the form of a squall line.
 A 10% chance of isolated tornadoes was introduced as the instability remained marginal for the event.

 During the morning hours of February 10, a squall line developed along a cold front that stretched from western Arkansas, down through northwest Louisiana, and into east Texas.
 Simultaneously, a warm front was ascending northward through Mississippi and Louisiana.
 The area between the fronts became increasingly unstable as the day went on, and four tornado watches were issued across Texas, Louisiana, Mississippi, and Alabama throughout the day as the storms tracked eastward.
 The watches were issued as very strong wind shear and instability engrossed the area, causing the development of supercell thunderstorms.
 These watches were issued through the day, with the first being posted at 7 a.m.
 CST (1300 UTC) and the last one coming out at 5:35 p.m.
 CST (2335 UTC).

 Throughout the afternoon hours, the cold front and the squall line began to stall over portions of Louisiana and Arkansas.
 The supercells that developed that afternoon ahead of the squall line originated across Louisiana and southern Mississippi.
 Around 4 p.m.
 (2200 UTC), a newly developed supercell produced an EF2 tornado in Marion County, Mississippi.
 That tornado tracked northeast and entered Lamar County, where it dissipated.
 Later, that same supercell quickly produced another tornado – this was a large wedge tornado that hit the Hattiesburg area.